Find Trade Colleges

 1% Freshmen Loans

-Roughly 1% of students at Housatonic Community College take out loans to pay for college.
-The average amount of student loans is $3,718 a year.
+1% of Housatonic Community College students take out loans to afford college costs.
+The typical student loan amount is $3,718 a year.
 Housatonic Community College has a 3.2% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #18